 Village living: Woodstock has no shortage of accommodations – or charm.
-Within walking distance of historic village shops, you’ll find B&Bs like The Ardmore with its intricate architectural detail, the locally-sourced country elegance of The Woodstocker, the stately Blue Horse Inn and its extensive grounds sweeping the Ottauquechee, the comfort and hospitality of The Charleston House, and The Village Inn with the rich woodwork and stained glass of its tavern tucked inside exclusively for guests.
+Within walking distance of historic village shops, you’ll find B&Bs like The Vesper a 1835 Greek Revival home with a modern amenities, the locally-sourced country elegance of The Woodstocker, the stately Blue Horse Inn and its extensive grounds sweeping the Ottauquechee, and The Village Inn with the rich woodwork and stained glass of its tavern tucked inside exclusively for guests.

 Woodstock village’s hotel, The Shire, sits riverside and offers a range of accommodations including pet-friendly king rooms to a two-bedroom suite with a full-sized kitchen.

 If getting away from it all is your aim, there are plenty of options for staying just outside of town...

 - 506 on the River: Family-owned boutique inn on the banks of the Ottauquechee